owncloud-archive/documentation/user_manual/files/access_webgui.rst

 You can access your ownCloud files with the ownCloud Web interface and create, preview, edit, delete, share, and re-share files.
-Your ownCloud administrator has the option to disable these features, so if any of them are missing on your system ask your server administrator.
+Your ownCloud administrator has the option to disable these features.
+So, if any of them are missing on your system, ask your server administrator.

 .. figure:: ../images/files_page.png
    :alt: The Files view screen.